jinghuazhao/GWAS-course/SpiroMeta/README.md

 Summary statistics are additionally generated via `qctool` -snp-stats as in [snpstats.sh](snpstats.sh).

 The analysis plan requires subgroup analysis on never and ever smokers, and by sex.
 A succinct way to do is shown in [bolt.sh](bolt.sh), where `impute.list` and `impute.id` contain list of chromosome-specific imputed genotypes and list of individuals, respectively.
-In total, there are twelve analyses.
+In total, there are fifteen analyses.

+The data preparation is done via `dta.do` and format is done via `extract.do`.